Charvaka

 Charvaka (चार्वाक; IAST: Cārvāka), also known as Lokāyata, is an ancient Indian school of materialism.
-It is an example of the atheistic schools in the Ancient Indian philosophies, dated 900 BCE.
+It is an example of the atheistic schools (specifically naturalistic and antisupernaturalistic) in the Ancient Indian philosophies.
 (Note: "some of the ancient Hindu traditions like Carvakas have a rich tradition of materialism, in general, other schools...")
 (Note: "Of the three heterodox systems, the remaining one, the Cārvāka system, is a Hindu system.")
 (Note: For a general discussion of Charvaka and other atheistic traditions within Hindu philosophy, see Frazier 2013) Charvaka holds direct perception, empiricism, and conditional inference as proper sources of knowledge, embraces philosophical skepticism, and rejects ritualism.
 In other words, the Charvaka epistemology states that whenever one infers a truth from a set of observations or truths, one must acknowledge doubt; inferred knowledge is conditional.

 It was a well-attested belief system in ancient India.
 (Note: "Aside from nontheistic schools like the Samkhya, there have also been explicitly atheistic schools in the Hindu tradition.
 One virulently anti-supernatural system is/was the so-called Charvaka school.")
 Brihaspati, a philosopher, is traditionally referred to as the founder of Charvaka or Lokāyata philosophy, although some scholars dispute this.
 Charvaka developed during the Hindu reformation period in the first millennium BCE and is considered a philosophical predecessor to subsequent or contemporaneous heterodox philosophies such as Ajñāna, Ājīvika, Jainism, and Buddhism.
 Its teachings have been compiled from historic secondary literature such as those found in the shastras, sutras, and Indian epic poetry.

 Charvaka is categorized as one of the nāstika or "heterodox" schools of Indian philosophy.